This post may contain affiliate links. Please see our disclosure policy.

 The Ingredients

-Garlic salt is made with just a few ingredients.
+This garlic salt recipe is made with just a few ingredients.
 I’ve included an extra ingredient that’s entirely optional, but makes the recipe so much more delicious.

 • Onion powder (optional, but the crucial secret ingredient!)